About Me

 c.
 2013

-This passion kickstarted my design journey.
-In the depths of my teenage emo phase, I created a blog (designing the website myself) to write about pop-punk anthems and had a side project translating lyrics into t-shirt designs.
+Music, especially rock, metal, and punk, has always been central to my life, and more or less kickstarted my journey into design.
+In the depths of my teenage emo phase, I created a blog (designing the website myself) to write about pop-punk anthems and had a side project translating lyrics into t-shirt designs, sparking an interest in visual communication.

 2016